 you may be dis-enrolled from all of your classes unless you have a fee deferment.

 Only on-time payment or timely withdrawal from ll classes will exempt students from

 a debt to the University.

 Are there classes that charge additional fees?

-can be found in the online class schedule and if you add the class you will see the charges in your student center.
+can be found in the online class schedule and if you add the class you will see the charges in your Student Center.

-I received Financial Aid but it did not cover all of my fees so I still have a balance
+I received Financial Aid, but it did not cover all of my fees so I still have a balance

-you may be able to take advantage of signing up for a payment plan for the difference in fees.
+you may be able to take advantage of signing up for a payment plan for the differences in fees.

 Are there any payment plans available?

-- SallieMae Tuition Pay offers an interest-free payment plan.
+- CSUSM offers an interest-free payment plan.